Winter season to me means also juicy and tasty game recipes 🙂

 - 120 g of a good mountain cheese (Casera, Fontina DOP, Gruyère, Bitto, Branzi, Bergkäse, Comté, Beaufort, ecc.)

 - 1,250 l water

-If you decided to make a marinade with the red wine and the vegetables/spices, drain the meet, cut it, sear it, and then add it to a casserole/cocotte with butter, oil, new vegetables and then cover with the wine of the marinade.
+If you decided to make a marinade with the red wine and the vegetables/spices, drain the meet, cut it, sear/brown it, and then add it to a casserole/cocotte in which you have meanwhile heated butter, oil, new vegetables and then cover with the wine of the marinade.
 If you didn’t, then follow the next steps.

 - Wash the meat, remove carefully the fat and then cut it into pieces of about 2-3 cm.

 - Cut the onion, carrot and celery into small pieces, then take a cocotte/casserole and heat the extra virgin olive oil with the butter, and add the vegetables.
 Set the heat on medium/low and let them to get softer.